 Figure 9.
-Cooling effects in the city center (a), suburbs (b), and rural areas (c) due to road sprinkling in the night.
+Cooling effects in the city center (a), suburbs, (b) and rural areas (c) due to road sprinkling in the night.
 The amount of water was half the maximum water-holding capacity of the urban impervious layer.

 Figure 10.
-Cooling effects in the city center, suburbs, and rural areas due to urban irrigation during the day and night. (a) Cooling effect of urban irrigation in city center during the day. (b) Cooling effect of urban irrigation in suburbs during the day. (c) Cooling effect of urban irrigation in rural areas during the day. (d) Cooling effect of urban irrigation in city center during the night. (e) Cooling effect of urban irrigation in suburbs during the night. (f) Cooling effect of urban irrigation in rural areas during the night.
+Cooling effects in the city center, suburbs, and rural areas due to urban irrigation during the day and night. (a) Cooling effect of urban irrigation in city center during the day. (b) Cooling effect of urban irrigation in suburbs during the day. (c) Cooling effect of urban irrigation in rural areas during the day. (d) Cooling effect of urban irrigation in city center during the night. (e) Cooling effect of urban irrigation in suburbs during the night. (f) Cooling effect of urban irrigation in rural areas during the night. (f) Cooling effect of urban irrigation in rural areas during the night. (f) Cooling effect of urban irrigation in rural areas during the night.
 The amount of water was the estimated urban irrigation.